projectatomic/adb-vagrant-registration/README.md

     config.registration.skip = true

+RHEL Subscription Manager will fail if you attempt to register a registered machine (see the man page for why).
+In order to not slow boot time, we now, by default, pass the "--force" flag when we try to subscribe.
+If you want to disable this feature:

+    config.registration.force = false

 ## Support
 Currently, "capabilities" are only provided for Red Hat's Subscription Manager.
 To add others, one just needs to add a new guest plugin, then a cap directory with register.rb and unregister.rb.
 See the redhat guest for an example.